practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ![plot](./02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20no%20GraalVM.png)

-As of September 2025 I've also got one language implementation where I was able to bring down the execution time under 1 second: [Languages that were too slow](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list#languages-that-were-too-slow)
+As of September 2025 I've got one language implementation where I was not able to bring down the execution time under 1 second: [Languages that were too slow](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/30%20-%20languages%20that%20didn't%20make%20it%20to%20my%20list#languages-that-were-too-slow)

 This 1 second limit for my "official" listing is arbitrary, like so many things with benchmarks, but on the other side: most languages have no problem with this limit.